metamath/lamp-guide/docs/index.md

 Final Metamath proofs must adhere to extremely rigorous standards.
-In particular, every step must be justified by an axiom or proven theorem and can only use previous steps as their hypotheses.
+In particular, every step must be justified by an axiom or proven theorem and can only use previous steps as their (essential) hypotheses.

 However, metamath-lamp is flexible in supporting how you *reach* this rigorous objective.